Today's Articles

 Todd Matshikiza

-From, Johannesburg, SA., Todd Tozama Matshikiza came from a musical family.
-He graduated from St Peter's College in Rosettenville, Johannesburg, and went on to obtain a diploma in music and a teaching diploma.
+Todd Tozama Matshikiza, who came from a musical family, was from Johannesburg, South Africa.
+He graduated from St Peter's College in Rosettenville, Johannesburg, and obtained a diploma in music and a teaching diploma.
 He then taught English and Mathematics in Alice (on the eastern cape) until 1947.
-During this period, Matshikiza composed songs and choral works; in particular "Hamba Kahle", now a standard South Africa piece.
-Matshikiza moved to Johannesburg where he got married in 1950.
+During this period, Matshikiza composed songs and choral works, particularly "Hamba Kahle," which is now a standard South African piece.
+Matshikiza moved to Johannesburg, where he got married in 1950.

-He wrote a jazz column covering the township scene, particularly in Sophiatown, where he commented on the likes of Kippie Moeketsi and Hugh Masekela, who both played for The Jazz Epistles.
-Matshikiza also covered township life in his regular column "With the lid off".
+He wrote a jazz column covering the township scene, particularly in Sophiatown, where he commented on Kippie Moeketsi and Hugh Masekela, who played for The Jazz Epistles.
+Matshikiza also covered township life in his regular column "With the lid off."
 He subsequently worked for the Golden City Post.
 His love of classical music inspired him to compose the choral piece Makhaliphile in 1953, which he dedicated to Trevor Huddleston.
 This was a combination of classical, jazz, and traditional themes.
 In 1956, he composed Uxolo (peace), commissioned for the 70th anniversary of Johannesburg.

 In 1958, Matshikiza composed the music and contributed to the lyrics of the musical King Kong, which portrayed the life and times of a heavyweight boxer, Ezekiel Dlamini, known as King Kong.
 Frustrated by apartheid, Matshikiza moved to England in 1960.
-However, he found it very difficult to break into the English music scene.
-Sometimes he played jazz gigs in nightclubs.
-He freelanced for various publications and wrote a regular column for Drum entitled "Todd in London".
+However, he found breaking into the English music scene very difficult.
+Sometimes, he played jazz gigs in nightclubs.
+He freelanced for various publications and wrote a regular column for Drum entitled "Todd in London."
 Missing Africa, Matshikiza moved in 1964 to Zambia, where he worked for the Zambian Broadcasting Corporation.
 Again, he felt stifled musically and took up a position in 1967 as the music archivist for the Zambian Information Service.
-In this capacity he traveled extensively, building up the archival collection.
+In this capacity, he traveled extensively, building up the archival collection.

-He remained frustrated that he was unable to return to South Africa where he had been banned by the South African government.
+He remained frustrated that he could not return to South Africa, where the South African government had banned him.
 Todd Matshikiza died in 1968.
-His son John Matshikiza was a world-renowned actor in television and film.
-John died on 15 September 2008 in Johannesburg, aged 54.
-His granddaughter, Lindi Matshikiza, has followed in the footsteps of her father and grandfather before her, becoming a rising theatre actress and director herself.
+His son, John Matshikiza, was a world-renowned actor in television and film.
+John died on September 15, 2008, in Johannesburg, aged 54.
+His granddaughter, Lindi Matshikiza, has followed in the footsteps of her father and grandfather before her, becoming a theatre actress and director herself.

 To Become a musician or Singer